- Terrence Holt

 Mary-Ann's diverse background includes stints at Stewart Engineering, Mulkey Engineers & Consultants, the NHL Carolina Hurricanes, William Mullins and the Raleigh Chamber of Commerce -- as well as the founder of her own firm, Baldwin Communications.

-She also serves as executive director of the Holt Brothers Foundation, and as an at-large City Councilor in Raleigh.
-She is the co-founder of Innovate Raleigh.
+She is responsible for marketing and business development for the Holt Brothers family of companies, and also serves as executive director of the Holt Brothers Foundation.
+She served as an at-large City Councilor in Raleigh for 10 years, and is the co-founder of Innovate Raleigh.

 Where do you find inspiration?